tari-project/tari/RFC/src/RFC-0345_AssetLifeCycle.md

   original `create_asset` instruction with the following exceptions:
    *   The “initial state” merkle root must be equal to the final state checkpoint merkle root.
    *  The asset owner public key will be provided by the new asset issuer.
+*  Third parties can interrogate the new committee asking them to provide a Merkle Proof for pieces of state that the third party (perhaps former asset owners) knows about.
+This can mitigate fraud attempts where parties can attempt to resurrect assets without actually having a copy of the smart contract state.
+If enough random state proofs are requested, or a single proof of enough random pieces of state, we can be confident that the asset resurrection is legitimate.

 The VN committee for the resurrected asset need not bear any relation to the original VN committee.
 Once confirmed, the resurrected asset operates exactly like any other asset.